 As per non-shedding dogs, you will never find one that does not shed at all!
 So, your choice basically comes down to three major factors: energy and will, or simply follow comfortability!
 You decide!

-All dogs shed and there is no exception!
+*Keep in mind: All dogs shed and there is no exception!
 Short-coated dogs shed, long-coated dogs shed, double-coated dogs shed, single-coated dogs shed, smaller dogs shed, bigger dogs shed – all dogs shed!
 Therefore, brush your dog often so that they have a healthier coat, skin, and be generally healthier!

 Dogs that stay indoors throughout the year tend to shed in regular and even cycles because of the temperatures being kept at optimal ranges!
-If your dog seems to shed excessively, you should immediately consult a veterinarian in order to get rid of suspicious ideas, like: dog health problems or allergies!
+If your dog seems to shed excessively, you should immediately consult a veterinarian in order to get rid of suspicious ideas, like dog health problems or allergies!